Chitti Babu (Tamil actor)

 Chitti Babu (சிட்டி பாபு; a.k.a.
 Sajjiah Adeebh, 10 January 1964 – 8 November 2013) was an Indian Tamil comedian, presenter and actor who prominently played supporting roles in Tamil cinema.
 He was also one of the judges in the comedy show Asathapovathu Yaaru on Sun TV.

 Personal life

-Chitti died at the age of 49, after going into a diabetic coma.
-He is survived by his wife (Zareena Jabeen), 2 daughters (Rizwanah Adeebh, Rifah Adeebh) and one son (Riaz Adeebh).
+Chitti was married to Zareena Jabeen.
+He had two daughters, Rizwanah Adeebh and Rifah Adeebh, and a son, Riaz Adeebh.
+He died at the age of 49, after going into a diabetic coma.